 |Additional Notes||11-speed cassette, QR adapter and hub spacer, thru axle adapter and hub spacer||No Cassette included||8, 9, 10, 11, or 12 speed HyperGlide cassette included||Skewer||Skewer|

 The Wahoo Fitness KICKR is an excellent direct-drive smart bike trainer, scoring top in nearly every testing area.
 This is a trainer for serious athletes who want high levels of control and accuracy as they train from home.

 Connectivity and Power Accuracy

-The all steel frame of the Kickr looks solid and durable.
-It stands in stark contrast to the fully encased design of the Hammer Direct.
-While aesthetically we like the look of the Kickr, the Hammer Direct seems better suited to protecting the electronic components and resistance unit than the Kickr.
-The Kickr also has the unique ability to lower the height of the cassette, to better match the height of various wheel sizes, which provides a level ride, regardless of wheel size.
-The Hammer Direct does not have this feature.
+The Kickr looks heavy and durable because, well, it is.
+Aesthetically, it's pleasing to look at, although a fully encased machine might be better at protecting the electronic components and resistance unit.
+It does have the ability to lower the height of the cassette to better match the height of various wheel sizes, which provides a level ride regardless of wheel size.

 Accessories and Compatibility

 The Kickr does not come with a front-wheel block.
 It does come with an 11-speed cassette pre-installed.
 Pre-installed cassettes are great– if you have a compatible drive train.
 If not, removing and replacing the pre-installed cassette adds another (simple) step to the setup.
 If you don't have the tools on hand to do this, you'll need to order them or take it to your local bike shop.